Peloton hits reset with CEO change, job cuts | Business

 "Foley has proven he is not suited to lead Peloton, whether as CEO or Executive Chair, and he should not be hand-picking directors, as he appears to have done (on Tuesday)," Jason Aintabi, Blackwells' chief investment officer, said.
 While Peloton has attracted interest from potential buyers including e-commerce giant Amazon.com Inc and Nike Inc , according to media reports, analysts have said the company might be a difficult takeover target as it has two classes of stock, effectively allowing insiders to control it.

 Peloton Interactive Inc will replace its chief executive and cut about 2,800 jobs, the company said on Tuesday, as the exercise bike maker looks to revitalize sagging sales and win back investor confidence.
-John Foley, the company's co-founder who has led the company for nearly a decade, will step down to become the executive chair.
+John Foley, Peloton's co-founder who has led the company for nearly a decade, will step down to become the executive chair.
 Barry McCarthy, the former chief financial officer of Spotify Technology SA and Netflix Inc, will take the helm from Wednesday.
+He will be paid a base salary of $1 million and a stock option award to buy 8 million shares of the company's Class A common stock, according to a regulatory filing.

 In response to Tuesday's announcement, Blackwells said the moves, which included the appointment of two directors to the board, did not address investors' concerns.
 "Foley has proven he is not suited to lead Peloton, whether as CEO or Executive Chair, and he should not be hand-picking directors, as he appears to have done (on Tuesday)," Jason Aintabi, Blackwells' chief investment officer, said.